Warriorrrr/BottledExpFix/README.md

 # BottledExpFix

-## Note: This glitch is patched in version 2.2.8.3 of BottledExp.

-Fixes a duplication glitch with the BottledExp plugin.
+Fixes a few issues with the BottledExp plugin.